GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: Background

-Given an ensemble of $T$ decision trees, Algorithm~\ref{alg:treeshap} runs in time proportional to $O(TLD^2)$, using memory $O(D^2+M)$, where $L$ is the maximum number of leaves for each tree, $D$ is the maximum tree depth, and $M$ the number of features.
-In this paper, we adapt Algorithm~\ref{alg:treeshap} for massively parallel GPUs.
+Given an ensemble of $T$ decision trees, Algorithm~\ref{alg:treeshap} has time complexity $O(TLD^2)$, using memory $O(D^2+M)$, where $L$ is the maximum number of leaves for each tree, $D$ is the maximum tree depth, and $M$ the number of features~\citep{lundberg2018consistent}.
+In this paper, we reformulate Algorithm~\ref{alg:treeshap} for massively parallel GPUs.